Pinterest Hidden Image

 overhead shot of ingredients needed to make no-bake vegan cinnamon roll cheesecake measured out into bowls on a pink table with text overlay.Pin

-• Biscoff Cookies - These traditional European cookies are crave-worthy and perfect for pairing with your afternoon cuppa.
-And they also happen to be naturally vegan.
-Feel free to substitute your favorite vegan cookies, biscuits, or vegan graham crackers instead.
+Biscoff cookies: Feel free to substitute your favorite vegan cookies, biscuits, or vegan graham crackers instead.

-• Light Brown Sugar - Since it has less molasses than dark brown sugar, light brown sugar will add the perfect complementary flavor to the cookie crust.
-You are welcome to substitute coconut sugar if you prefer.
+Light brown sugar: Since it has less molasses than dark brown sugar, light brown sugar will add the perfect complementary flavor to the cookie crust.
+You can also use coconut sugar.

-• Vegan Vanilla Yogurt - You can also use plain soy or coconut yogurt with 1 teaspoon of vanilla extract or paste stirred in.
+Vegan vanilla yogurt: Adds moisture and subtle tang to the filling.
+You can also use vegan sour cream, plain soy or coconut yogurt with 1 teaspoon of vanilla extract or paste stirred in.

 Pin